ucldc/ucldc-docs/docs/dams/metadata-model.md

                 No
             </td>
             <td class="confluenceTd">
                 URL reference to the Campus/Unit that is responsible for maintaining and curating the resource.
 The contents of the Campus/Unit field are <em>crucial</em> to how an object will appear in Calisphere.
 Both campuses and units will have a unique URL assigned to each via the Collection Registry.
 Populating an object's Campus/Unit field with this URL is how an object will be linked to a campus or unit and displayed appropriately in Calisphere.
 In subsequent releases, this field will be integrated with the Collection Registry.
-For now, if you are adding new objects to the DAMS, please consult with <a href="mailto:ucldc@ucop.edu" class="notelink">ucldc@ucop.edu</a> and we can work with you to populate this field.
+For now, if you are adding new objects to the DAMS, please consult with us and we can work with you to populate this field.
             </td>
             <td class="confluenceTd">
                 <a href="https://registry.cdlib.org/api/v1/repository/4/">https://registry.cdlib.org/api/v1/repository/4/ </a>